 With a distinctive exterior and plush cabin, the SRX midsize luxury crossover has been instrumental in Cadillac's campaign to bring younger buyers into its showrooms.
-First introduced in 2010, the SRX was recently updated with a robust V6, while latest model year brought a few styling tweaks in addition to Cadillac's new CUE infotainment system.
+First introduced in 2010, the current SRX has since been updated with a more powerful V6 and a high-tech, smartphone-inspired CUE infotainment system.

 Crisp lines and sharp edges - part of the brand's "Art & Science" design language - help the SRX stand out from the competition.
-Small, vertical taillights recall the tailfins of vintage Cadillacs, while up front the grille and lower front fascia have been revised with more elegant detailing for the latest model year.
+Small, vertical taillights recall the tailfins of vintage Cadillacs, while a wide, finely-detailed grille distinguishes the front end.
 Viewed from the side, the SRX's front overhang can appear almost awkwardly elongated, but in most other respects the crossover is a unique and stylish entry in a somewhat bland segment.

 The SRX's interior features an attractive, modern design with upmarket materials and a high level of attention to detail.
-The instrument panel, steering wheel and shifter knob have all been redesigned for a more upscale look, but the big news is the addition of Cadillac's CUE (Cadillac User Experience) infotainment systems.
+The instrument panel, steering wheel and shifter knob were all recently redesigned for a more upscale look, and the center stack benefitted from the addition of Cadillac's CUE (Cadillac User Experience) infotainment systems.
 CUE features an eight-inch LCD screen, Bluetooth connectivity, voice recognition and the same "swipe,"¬Ě "pinch"¬Ě or "spread"¬Ě gestures associated with most smartphones.

 Elements of the dramatic exterior - particularly the arched roofline - restrict interior space somewhat.
 Headroom is a little tight for taller rear passengers, and cargo capacity is less than what the largest vehicles in the segment offer.